 If you're going to treat Mom to good coffee, make sure she has a good grinder to match.
 Baratza's Virtuoso coffee grinder was a favorite in our review.
 The conical burr produces a wide range of grind sizes, the machine is solid (made from both metal and plastic), and the customer service is excellent, which is important when your caffeine intake is on the line.

 For Eating: The Sweet Edition

-While pastry chef's Susanna Yoon's chocolates are some of the best in the country, her soft caramels are the sleeper hit.
+Our new features editor, Daniela, says that while pastry chef's Susanna Yoon's chocolates are some of the best in the country, her soft caramels are the sleeper hit.
 They come in rich flavors like raspberry, brown butter macadamia nut, sea salt, and salted peanut, and they're available in 10- and 20-piece gift packs.
 Each luscious little caramel is individually wrapped in cellophane paper for a delicious little treat far more elegant and elevated than any supermarket brand.

 If you do want to go the chocolate route, pick up some Raaka chocolate bars.
 This trio pack comes with wild flavors like pink sea salt and bourbon cask–aged.
 What's more, the wrappers are a piece of art themselves.
 They'll make Mom's chocolate break all the more glorious and exciting.